pivotal/workstation-setup/README.md

 If you're having problems using the setup script, please let us know by [opening an issue](https://github.com/pivotal/workstation-setup/issues/new).

+If you see errors from `brew`, try running `brew doctor` and include the diagnostic output in your issue submission.

 ## Customizing

 If you'd like to customize this project for a project's use: